danielwilczak101/EasyNN/cifar/README.md

 Released:  11/30/2021
-Accurarcy: 0.801
+Accurarcy: 0.5
-Trained by: Dan
+Trained by: Jack
-Structure Created by: Dan
+Structure Created by: Jack